Friday, 30 June 2017

 I want to carry on doing e-Learning design and instructional design and hopefully move higher up by being a head of learning technology in a company.

-in your job roles since starting them?
-Any recognition or feedback from
+What successes have you had in your job roles since starting them?
+Any recognition or feedback from your colleagues and your manager?

 One success that I have had since starting my new job is that I have been able to quickly produce content of suitable quality fairly quickly, this was due to the knowledge and skills I had learned during the apprenticeships previously.
 My new manager has mentioned to me in a meeting about how relieved he was with the quality of my first couple of projects.